Meet the 3DMBC Team!

 Amirhossein Emamikoupaei

-Amirhossein Emamikoupaei holds a bachelor’s in Civil Engineering and a master’s in Civil-Earthquake Engineering at the Shahid Beheshti University, Iran.
+Amirhossein Emamikoupaei is a PhD candidate at Oklahoma State University (USA).
+He holds a bachelor’s in Civil Engineering and a master’s in Civil-Earthquake Engineering at the Shahid Beheshti University, Iran.
 His research interests include developing Finite Element modelling in Python, seismic vulnerability assessment, development of incremental dynamic analysis (IDA) and appropriate probabilistic seismic demand model (PSDMs) for performance-based methods, and earthquake duration.

 Ali Bigdeli